 That’s why it takes FAITH; because truly understanding who He is, what He’s done for us, and the depth of His love will take Eternity to understand.
-But He invites you to believe that He is who He says He is; then start the journey to discover all that He is!
+But He invites you to believe that He is who He says He is; from there – a fabulous journey to discover all that He is!

 TRUST ME, I’VE BEEN THERE

 I don’t have a “bad girl” turned “church girl” story.
 I have a “church girl” transformed into a Kingdom Woman story.
-I was born in the church, asked Jesus “in my heart” when I was around 5 or 6.
+I was “born in the church”, asked Jesus “in my heart” when I was around 5 or 6, and spent half my growing up years in the halls of our church.
 My dad was a pastor, my grandparents were elders, and everyone in between was deeply involved in church.
-In my 20s, I went to Belarus on a missions trip and a local girl said something to me which caused me to pause: she said (through an interpreter) that I believed what I did because that was how I was raised.
+In my 20s, I went to Belarus on a missions trip and a local girl said something to me that caused me to pause: she told me I believed what I did because that was how I was raised.

 Good point.
-I knew nothing except church life, Christian friends, attending a Christian college, working for a Christian company, and now I was on the mission field.
+I knew nothing except church life, Christian friends, attending a Christian college, working for a Christian company, and now on the mission field.
 While not entirely true that my upbringing (i.e. conditioning) was the only reason I believed, it mostly was.
 I am grateful for my family introducing me to Jesus and the Bible.
-At the same time, her words only reinforced the importance that I needed to firmly know what I – as an individual – believed.
+At the same time, her words reinforced the importance that I needed to firmly know what I – as an individual and adult – believed.

 I prayed, read the Bible, preached Jesus, went to church, and did Bible Studies.
 I thought I was doing well.
 I was in a place where I was very confident in my own self-righteousness; which is an anathema to God.

-That is until life got ugly at home and at church, and with other Christians.
+Then, life got ugly at home and at church, and with other Christians.
 I felt confused and wondered at it all, spending more time alone with my Bible and my tears.
-Then, I had a dream.
-It was a warning to me and I started to ask questions such as “What if I have been wrong?
+On top of that, I had a dream.
+Not just a dream-dream…more like a vision.
+It was a warning to me and I started to ask questions such as, “What if I have been wrong?
 What if I’m missing something?”

 Here’s an eye-opener: You can “know about” the truth but not see it.

-I can tell you that this decision came at a cost: lost relationships, misunderstandings, accusations that I’m not a real Christian, and so much more.
+I can tell you that this decision came at a cost: lost relationships, misunderstandings, accusations that I wasn’t a real Christian, and so much more.
 But I will say, it’s been worth it.
 The God I’ve encountered is far greater than the one I thought I knew.
 The Love I’ve found brings me to my knees.
-The joy and peace I have in the middle of challenging circumstances is supernatural, and the power and understanding I’ve found through the Holy Spirit changed everything.
+The joy and peace I have in the middle of challenging circumstances are supernatural, and the power and understanding I’ve found through the Holy Spirit changed everything.